The Lakeshore Grounds Interpretive Centre is open - remotely.

 We have a list of ideas but our inspiration has always been shaped by you, our community.
 Share your thoughts, questions, ideas, fears, and dreams with us.
 We can be reached by email (firstname.lastname@example.org) or on social media (@LakeshoreGrnds on Facebook, Twitter, and Instagram).

 From the Team at the Lakeshore Grounds Interpretive Centre

 For the latest information from Humber College, please visit https://humber.ca/updates/

-A zine is like a magazine, but self-created, and self-published.
-Our zine was inspired by our 2019 Summer Workshop Series, led by Caitie McKinnon.
-Shore Stories provides a place for our staff and volunteers to share their stories, research, and behind-the-scenes moments!
+Shore Stories is our still-new seasonal zine (a zine is like a magazine, but self-created, and self-published).
+It was inspired by our 2019 Summer Workshop Series, led by Caitie McKinnon, and provides a place for our staff and volunteers to share their stories, research, and behind-the-scenes moments!

 Two issues have been published so far: to read at home, click the image or this link.
 We've provided an online reading version as well as a downloadable PDF.